Top 10 Most Dangerous Weather Events Ever Recorded

 Then came a grotesque secondary problem.
 Floodwaters uprooted and relocated an estimated 75,000 live landmines left over from previous conflicts.
 Relief workers and returning residents faced not just destroyed infrastructure but hidden explosives scattered randomly across the landscape.

 Mitch exposed how natural disasters amplify existing vulnerabilities.
 The extreme rainfall was meteorological.
 The landmines were political.
-Together, they created a recovery nightmare that lasted years.
+Together, they created a recovery nightmare that lasted years, and the next storm again showed how geography can magnify risk.

 7. The Great Galveston Hurricane (1900)

 In 1900, Galveston, Texas, was known to be the richest port on the Gulf Coast, built on a barrier island barely four feet above sea level.
-People thought the island was somehow immune to hurricanes, which made them have a delusional belive which the delusion, combined with poor warnings from the Weather Bureau, set the stage for disaster.
+People thought the island was somehow immune to hurricanes, which led them to hold a delusional belief that, combined with poor warnings from the Weather Bureau, set the stage for disaster.

 The city’s response was radical.
 They built a 17-foot-high seawall and then raised the entire city elevation by up to 17 feet using a massive hydraulic project.
 Imagine jacking up every building and pumping sand underneath while people still lived there.
 The project took years and permanently altered Galveston’s landscape.